 When we are choosing our personal identities, we should keep them small.
 Paul Graham wrote an interesting essay on this.
 This way we will not be making uninformed decisions that keep us stupid, and closed to change.

 I think that prescriptive-style gatekeepers that want everyone to memorize the special words for their special personal identity ought to leave alone.
-It is impractical, tragedy of the commons behavior.
+It is impractical behaviour and if everyone engaged in this it would cause a kind of tragedy of the commons.
 If it was truly ethical to learn each persons identity concepts then the ethical person would not have time to sleep for want of learning seven billion names.

 Instead of focusing on deciding what labels we would like others to give us, humanities energy might be better invested in other things.
 Which things, I cannot be sure, but surely things that are not guaranteed to lead to separation, conflict and power struggles.